demizer/gds/README.rst

 Warning
 =======

 * This is currently alpha software.
-Do not use it!
+Only use it if you know what you are doing.

-* There is no way to easily retrieve files yet.
+* There is no way to retrieve files yet.

 * Recommended usage is to encrypt the drive before mounting!